vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 You can still retrieve all relevant charges through the [`list charges`][list-charges-endpoint] endpoint.

-## If a user changes the default payment card in Vipps, can new charges be made to that card?
+## If a user adds or updates a card in vipps, will new recurring charges be made to that card?
 No, currently the payment card tied to an agreement will not be updated automatically.

 Users may want to charge different Agreements to different cards, and we do